staggeredsix/pdf-to-podcast-demo/README.md

 ## Selecting LLMs

 We currently use an ensemble of 3 LLMS to generate these podcasts.
 Out of the box, we recommend using the LLama 3.1-70B NIM.
 If you would like to use a different model, you can update the `models.json` file with the desired model.
-The default `models.json` calls a NIM that I have currently hosted.
+The default `models.json` calls a NIM that we have currently hosted.
 Feel free to use it as you develop locally.
 When you deploy, please use our NIM API Catalog endpoints.

 ## Optimizing for GPU usage